metashell/metashell/docs/manual/getting_started.md

 ```

 Using this command repeatedly on subdirectories will get you to the source
 files of your project.
-Once you know which one you'd like to debug, you can
+You can also use tab completion to help the navigation.
-load it:
+Once you know which one you'd like to debug, you can load it:

 ```cpp
 > #msh config load <name of the config>